 The human eye is responsible for the most important function of the human body, the sense of sight.
 It consists of several distinct parts that work in coordination with each other.
 The most common eye diseases include myopia, hypermetropia, glaucoma and cataract.

 The diagram of eye is beneficial for Class 10 and 12 and is frequently asked in the examinations.
 A brief description of the eye along with a well-labelled diagram is given below for reference.

 Well-Labelled Diagram of Eye

-- The anterior chamber of the eye is the space between the cornea and the iris and is filled with a lubricating fluid, aqueous humor.
+- The anterior chamber of the eye is the space between the cornea and the iris and is filled with a lubricating fluid, aqueous humour.

 - The vascular layer of the eye, known as the choroid contains the connective tissue.

 - The iris and the choroid are connected by the ciliary body.

 - Fovea is a minute pit located in the macula of the retina that provides clear vision.